OpenHistoricalDataMap/MapnikTileServer/docs/setup_development_instance.rst

 At first download & install `VS Code <https://code.visualstudio.com/>`_ for your desktop OS.

-To work on a remote server, install the offical `Remote Development
+To work on a remote server, install the offical `Remote Development app
 <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack&ssr=false#review-details>`_.
 Next configure the access to the remote host, for that open in VS Code.
 For that click in the left bottom of VS Code on the remote extension.